taoistmiao/taoistmiao/README.md

 # Hi there, I'm Guotong Miao.👋
-🌱 Welcome to my profile.
-I’m currently learning how to use Github
+🌱 Welcome to my profile!
+I’m currently a seond-year student at McMastrer University majoring in computer engineering, always eager to learn new knowledge.

 <!--
 **taoistmiao/taoistmiao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.